 Computer Science is all about new ideas, new opportunities and fresh thinking.
 There is no other discipline that can be applied to so many different areas and have such a profound impact on all aspects of society.
-The dynamism of this exciting subject is reflected in this degree through the study of a range of topics including networks, robotics, internet, and mobile and cutting-edge technologies such as Virtual Reality.
+The dynamism of this exciting subject is reflected in this degree through the study of a range of topics including networks, robotics, the Internet, and mobile and embedded computing and cutting-edge technologies such as Artificial Intelligence and Virtual Reality and Augmented Reality.

-Whilst Computer Science is intellectually challenging, the staff in the department will provide you with close academic support.
+Computer Science is not only intellectually challenging, it is also THE most creative of subjects.
+As such the staff in the department will provide you with close academic and practical support.
 All staff in the Department are research active and have a varied background in a diverse range of interests, and this enhances your experience by providing a rich curriculum with exposure to multiple approaches and areas of research.
-If you are enthusiastic, inventive and looking to shape the future, this degree is for you.For more details and information about this course visit:
+If you are enthusiastic, inventive and looking to shape the future, or if you’re looking to leverage your love of technology to make a difference this degree is for you.
+Rest assured.
+Computer Science is an incredible career choice for someone who wants to change the world.For more details and information about this course visit:

 Human Biology is an ever-evolving branch of science that includes the study of the human body, the changes that occur in disease, and the interaction between humans and their environment.
-With this in mind, the Human Biology curriculum has been designed to provide a contemporary and dynamic programme to challenge students across a broad base, but with depth in areas of staff specialisms.
+With this in mind, the Human Biology Combined Honours curriculum has been designed to provide a contemporary and dynamic programme that challenges students across a broad base, but with depth in areas of staff specialisms.

-The curriculum includes the foundation disciplines of anatomy, cellular biology, molecular biology, physiology and metabolism.
-These will be delivered in the context of contemporary health issues including aging, obesity, cancer, infectious and non-communicative chronic diseases.
-Students will benefit from the input of research active scientists from across the range of disciplines within the School of Health Sciences.
-This will support the development of an integrated, innovative and applied programme of study that is the cornerstone of the curriculum of the School of Health Sciences.
-Graduates will leave the programme with a fully rounded skill set and with experience in a wide range of standard and specialist lab techniques.
-Graduates will gain experience, competence and confidence through small group learning, giving specialist and transferable skills, allowing them to succeed in a competitive and demanding employment market.For more details and information about this course visit:
+Graduates will leave the programme with a rounded set of subject-specific and key-transferable skills, and with experience in a wide range of standard and specialist lab techniques.
+Graduates will gain experience, competence and confidence through small group learning, preparing them to succeed in a competitive and demanding employment market.For more details and information about this course visit: